 Los Angeles and the surrounding county provide the most hazardous roads for riders by far.
 The interstates and freeways record thousands of accidents and injuries each year.

 California’s Transportation Injury Mapping System (TIMS) keeps the most up-to-date records of motorcycle accidents in the most populous cities in the state.
-Their 2021 accident totals are not official yet, but the trends are easy to see in busy places like Los Angeles County.
+Their 2021 accident estimates show trends that prove easy to see in busy places like Los Angeles County.

 TIMS recorded just over 3,000 injuries stemming from motorcycle impacts in Los Angeles County in 2021.
-According to their preliminary numbers, motorcycle accidents involving injury or death took a slight step back in 2021.
+According to the figures, motorcycle accidents involving injury or death took a slight step back in 2021.
 The numbers are still much higher than they should be.

 Santa Clara County includes some of the most populated areas in all of California.
 San Jose, Mountain View, and Sunnyvale are home to many motorcycle enthusiasts.
 Those riders must confront busy street traffic and packed interstate traffic on most trips.

 Santa Clara County motorcycle collisions left 277 people with injuries in 2021.
-An early look at unofficial 2021 statistics shows that motorcycle crashes involving an injury or a fatality fell in 2021.
+2021 statistics shows that motorcycle crashes involving an injury or a fatality fell in for the year.
 However, cases resulting in death rose slightly.

 Fresno is another busy city where people depend on their motorcycles to commute to work, run errands, or just to enjoy the open air.
 Fresno motorcycle crashes left around 235 people injured in 2021.
 TIMS data shows that accident cases involving an injury or death took a dramatic leap when compared to 2020 numbers.